athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

     We can see that the best result was an RMSE of about 1.50 degrees with the following
     configuration:

-ˆ Strategy: Average
+- Strategy: Average

-ˆ n: 4
+- n: 4

-ˆ offset: 12
+- offset: 12

-ˆ function: mean()
+- function: mean()

     This finding is not too surprising.
 Given the seasonal structure of the data, we would expect a function of the last few observations at prior points in the yearly cycle to be effective.